darul75/ng-tinymce-typeahead/README.md

 angular.module('myApp', ['ui.tinymce', 'ui.tinymce.typehead']);
 ```

-and then under your tinymce directive add an `div` with `ui-tinymce-linker-menu` directive name attribute, `menu` scope variable attribute.
+and then under your tinymce directive add an `div` with `ui-tinymce-linker-menu` directive name attribute, `menu` and `menu` scope variable attribute (detail below).

-Note: link or image plugin have to be loaded, if not no issue, menu will just be hidden.
+**Note** link or image plugin have to be loaded, if not no issue, menu will just be hidden.

 ```html
 <!-- COMMON usage for TINYMCE-->